-You will want to bring clean cash (not torn and no markings).
+You will want to bring clean cash (torn bills or bills with markings will most likely not be accepted).
 Smaller bills ($20 or less) are preferred.
 You also want to do the exchange to Nepali rupees, which you can do in the airport or in the city of Kathmandu.
 Credit and Debit cards are rarely accepted, but there are ATM machines available.
-We do not recommend checks, travelers’ checks or money orders, they are difficult to use!!
-The currency in Nepal is rupees.
-The exchange rate is usually around Rs 100.00 to $1US.
-We recommend you exchange just a small amount in the airport if needed, but wait until your arrival to Kathmandu for a better rate.
+We do not recommend checks, travelers’ checks or money orders, as they are difficult to use!!

 What can a team bring to donate?

-First-aid kits, hygiene kit items, hand sanitizers, color pencils, books etc. We have a “Wish List” that is created by the ground team that has larger ticket items they need.
+First-aid kits, hand sanitizers, color pencils, books etc. We have a “Wish List” that is created by the ground team that has larger ticket items they need.
 Email firstname.lastname@example.org for an updated list.

 Lemon Tree Hotel

 House №94, Paknajol Marg Shree Ratna Marg, Thamel Kathmandu 44600, Nepal